mainmatter/playbook/project-procedure/digital-products/README.md

   customers having to call the client to configure the client's product specifically to their needs) and how does that manifest in the business? (e.g. lost sales)
-- who is going to use the product that is being built? (e.g. the project teams's own organization or its customers)
+- who is affected by the present problem and who is going to use the product that is being built? (e.g. the project teams's own organization or its customers)
 - what should be the effect on the business once the solution is in place? (e.g. increased sales, reduced workload for the sales team etc.)